 - Facebook Marketplace

-- Local Facebook second hand groups.
+- Second hand groups on Facebook.
 Tip: search in English and Portuguese and you’ll find different groups e.g. second hand Algarve and MOVEIS ELECTRODOMÉSTICOS USADOS ALGARVE

 - Auction houses e.g. Aha Algarve (Algarve) and Oportunity Leilões (Cascais and Porto).